 Alto/tenor, aria/chorale (82 bars).

-If we separate the initial movements of this cantata (see above) the following aria becomes easily the longest of the work.
+If we separate out the initial movements of this cantata (see bar numbers above) this aria becomes easily the longest of the work.
 It makes use of the same chorale melody heard previously, this time sung by the altos above the continuo but now with a tenor thread running throughout, uniting both texture and sections.
 The length of the movement is again dictated by the decision to use the full chorale, the text of which declares----in my mind I have lamented that I am an anguished sinner----my conscience gnaws me and I would gladly be cleansed of my sins with Your blood.
 The tenor’s pervasive thought is simple----my Soul continues to wait for the Lord from one day to the next.

 In terms of narrative, this adds nothing to that which we were told in the preceding chorus.
 But to simply note this and leave the matter there would be to miss the point.
-The waiting for the Lord, it seems, may be much longer than we had wished for, or even thought possible.
+The waiting for the Lord, it seems, may be much longer than we had wished for, or had even thought possible.
 The minor mode imparts a somewhat gloomy quality to the melodic writing and the low, alto chorale sounds melancholic and unworldly.
-The time signature of 12/8 is often associated with the pastorale or the gigue but here it has more the characteristic of onward plodding, weary repetitive steps along a seemingly endless pathway.
+The time signature of 12/8 is often associated with the pastorale or the gigue but here it has more the characteristic of onward plodding, wearily repetitive steps along a seemingly endless pathway.

 The fluidity of invention which Bach demonstrates in the tenor and continuo lines in order to sustain interest over a full six minutes is quite remarkable.